 As Round 1 deadlines start to wind down, MBA programs across the globe will start reaching out to fortunate hopefuls for the highly anticipated and dreaded interview.
 As polished and prepared you made your essays?
 That’s how rough and unprepared your interview can be.

 But, just because it’s “on-the-spot” doesn’t mean that you can’t prepare for it.
-We’ve got some of the world’s best bschool consultants here with advice on how to crush your MBA interview…
+One of the most important steps for business school applicant is getting advice from the best MBA admission consultants and making notes for your interview.

 Don’t make stuff up.
 It shows… and makes you look ridiculous.
 Remember, these guys have been through it all and can see through the nonsense.
 If you’re trying to fool them, they’ll know it.
 Better to be truthful and honest while still selling yourself and your suitability to the school.